12mre1/12mre1.github.io/_posts/2020-05-06-Some-Common-Clustering-Techniques.md

 - DBSCAN allows for an arbitrary number and shape of clusters, whereas the other two methods define clusters as perfect hyperspheres.
 - All three methods are unsupervised, meaning they have no ground truth cluster labels.

+There are strengths and weaknesses associated with each approach, but if you have the time during your own project, I encourage you to try all three for robustness.

 ## Further Reading

+- [Here](https://www.aaai.org/Papers/KDD/1996/KDD96-037.pdf) is the link to the original DBSCAN paper from AAAI 1996.
+- One of the earliest papers to use K-Means clustering (at least that I could find) can be found [here](https://projecteuclid.org/ebooks/berkeley-symposium-on-mathematical-statistics-and-probability/Proceedings%20of%20the%20Fifth%20Berkeley%20Symposium%20on%20Mathematical%20Statistics%20and%20Probability,%20Volume%201:%20Statistics/chapter/Some%20methods%20for%20classification%20and%20analysis%20of%20multivariate%20observations/bsmsp/1200512992)
+- [This article](https://www.analyticsvidhya.com/blog/2019/08/comprehensive-guide-k-means-clustering/) has a great explanation of K-Means.
+- The book _Information Retrieval_ by Manning et al. has a great chapter on hierarchical clustering.